ttim/leshy/docs/overview.md

   - But it might be easier for SSE and similar instructions?
   - Overall it does feel like not worth doing and having AVX etc instructions separately
   - But also there are variants with other byte sizes in regular languages, so maybe it's better to make it customizable.
 At least to some extent?
+- Make all operations to work only against stack memory addresses?
+Apart from one which copies data from memory?
+Or it goes again of unified memory approach?

 # Links
 - Risc-V intros